-Jean Paul Gaultier, Paris’ original design l’enfant terrible, has captivated the fashion world throughout his 40-year career, shocking and garnering praise in equal parts for his iconoclastic haute couture collections.
-In 2014, Gaultier announced that he would be shuttering his ready to wear and menswear collections to focus on his couture line, explaining that he was frustrated by the fashion industry’s increasingly demanding schedule.
+Jean Paul Gaultier has captivated the fashion world throughout his near 50-year career, shocking and garnering praise in equal parts for his iconoclastic haute couture collections.
+In 2014, Gaultier announced that he would be shuttering his ready-to-wear and menswear collections to focus on his couture line, explaining that he was frustrated by the fashion industry’s increasingly demanding schedule.

 Despite having no professional training, Gaultier was hired on his 18th birthday by Pierre Cardin, who was impressed by drawings the young Frenchman sent him.
-It was a productive period with a lasting legacy; Gaultier would later tell Colin McDowell , “With Cardin, I always felt that anything was possible.
+It was a productive period with a lasting legacy; Gaultier later told Colin McDowell , “With Cardin, I always felt that anything was possible.
 He was very much the showman.
-He used to say: ‘I want to see a collection for women who go to the moon.’
+He used to say, ‘I want to see a collection for women who go to the moon.’
 Always, there was an idea.”